nmoutinho/stereo_calib_lib/README.md

 ## Single image rectification

-If for some reason you need to rectify your images and remove the radial distortion before applying them to the spherical_multiple_filter_stereo_calib, you can use the imagesBase class, as shown in the follwing example.
+If for some reason you need to rectify your images and remove the radial distortion before applying them to the spherical_multiple_filter_stereo_calib, you can use the imagesBase class, as shown in Example.

-## Example
+## Example - using raw uncalibrated images from USB cameras

 This example uses OpenCv: